-- the assets can be invested in both euros and foreign currencies; - if deemed necessary by the manager, risks such as currency risks can be hedged against the index; - insofar as the assets are not invested in the aforementioned financial instruments, there is the possibility to invest the assets in certain money market instruments (for example, certificates of deposit and commercial paper), money market funds, or to hold them in the form of liquid assets; - additional income can be generated through repurchase agreements ("repos") and lending transactions (lending securities from the investment portfolio); - in accordance with the leverage provisions in the prospectus, the maximum expected level of gross leverage (sum of the nominal values) of the Sub-fund is 100%, and the maximum expected level of net leverage (commitment method) is 100%; - the global exposure of this Sub-fund is determined according to the relative Value-at-Risk method; - the manager of Goldman Sachs Paraplufonds 2 N.V. is authorized to enter into short-term loans on behalf of the Sub-fund as a debtor; - transactions with affiliated parties will take place on market terms; - the Sub-fund invests, in line with its investment policy, globally in financial instruments via stock exchanges with approved counterparties by the manager.
-The major stock markets are located worldwide.
-Examples include New York, London, and Tokyo.
+- the assets can be invested in both euros and foreign currencies; - if the manager deems it necessary, risks such as currency risks can be hedged against the index; - to the extent that the assets are not invested in the aforementioned financial instruments, it is possible to invest the assets in certain money market instruments (such as certificates of deposit and commercial paper), money market funds, or to hold them in the form of liquid assets; - in compliance with the provisions on leverage in the prospectus, the maximum expected level of gross leverage (sum of the nominal values) of the Fund is 200%, and the maximum expected level of net leverage (commitment method) is 140%; - transactions with affiliated parties will take place on market terms; - the Fund invests, in line with the investment policy, globally in financial instruments through stock exchanges and with counterparties approved by the manager.
+The major equity markets are located worldwide.
+Possible examples include New York, London, and Tokyo.

-2.6 Dividend policy
+2.7 Dividend policy

-The Sub-fund pursues an active dividend policy aimed at distributing the profit for each financial year no later than 8 months after the end of the financial year.
-Management may consider paying interim dividends or distributing more than the annual profit.
-The amount and frequency of distributions may vary from year to year and may be zero.
-Distributions may vary per Share Class as well as the payment method of the distribution.
+The Fund pursues an active dividend policy at the level of specific Share Classes.
+The Fund may distribute interim dividends (which may be from income or from capital) if decided by management.
+The amount and frequency of distributions may fluctuate from year to year and may be zero.
+Distributions may vary by Share Class as well as the method of payment.